 The technique and cheeses variations

-- 1 tsp of sweet paprika
+- 1 tbsp sweet paprika

-- 1 tsp of spicy paprika *optional
+- 1 tbsp spicy or smoky paprika (optional)

-- 1 tsp of caraway seeds *optional
+- 1 tbsp caraway seeds (optional)

 - In a bowl, add all the ingredients and mash with a fork or potato masher until almost homogeneous